What Can I Give My Dog For Pain After Shots?

 • Tail tucked between the legs

-It is normal for your dog to exhibit these behaviours for a few days after getting its shot.
+It is normal for your dog to exhibit these behaviors for a few days after getting its shot.
 If these symptoms persist after one week, you should contact your vet.

 Is there anything safe to give my dog for pain?